 While the stories of the local seafarers are often recounted in books, magazines or media interviews, the less salty tales of people who worked on the land, and the histories of the land itself are less celebrated, so, at the risk of being viewed by proper natives of the village as an upstart newcomer (only been here just over a quarter of a century) here’s my own ‘biography’ of what is now our community orchard and its neighbourhood to make amends.

 Community Orchard – finding the roots

-A few road names reflect the previous existence of the orchards but few remain around the village now, but today our Community Orchard, a kind of lingering, ‘appley’ echo from the past, sits on top of Watchhouse Hill – named after the Custom’s House (the Watchhouse, now a private home) located between the creek and the river bank.
+One or two road names reflect the previous existence of the orchards but few remain around the village now, but today our Community Orchard, a kind of lingering, ‘appley’ echo from the past, sits on top of Watchhouse Hill – named after the Custom’s House (the Watchhouse, now a private home) located between the creek and the river bank.
 The hill overlooks the village from the east side of Pill Creek. and is criss-crossed by footpaths established at least 160 years ago, and the view from the flat top of the hill extends for a long way in all directions; it’s thought there may have been an Iron Age defensive settlement here.

 The Brights of Ham Green House – wealth and health, science and slavery